Skip to main content

 id-care research group

 Our core expertise is in human-computer interaction and interaction design.
-We collaborate with experts across a range of disciplines, including medicine, psychology, computer science, and the arts.
+We collaborate with experts across a range of disciplines, including medicine, psychology, computer science, sociology, and the arts.
+In addition to being multidisciplinary, our research is guided by a feminist and intersectional perspective.

 highlighted publications